 We have received several reports that ESET software will prevent modifications to the settings in the Privacy tab of the Security & Privacy Preference Pane.
 If you are unable to add items to the Full Disk Access category and you have ESET installed, temporarily uninstall ESET before attempting to grant CCC and its helper tool full disk access.
 After you have granted CCC full disk access, you can then reinstall ESET.

-My Mac is booted from an HFS+ formatted backup disk, and I can't make any changes to the Full Disk Access list
+My Mac is booted from an HFS+ formatted volume, and I can't make any changes to the Full Disk Access list

 macOS will not allow modifications to the Privacy database if the current startup disk is formatted as HFS+.
-If you did not grant CCC Full Disk Access before making your backup, you will be unable to grant CCC Full Disk Access while booted from that backup.
+If you did not grant CCC Full Disk Access before making a backup to an HFS+ formatted volume, you will be unable to grant CCC Full Disk Access while booted from that volume.
 As a result, CCC will be unable to restore large portions of your user data.
 You can do the following to resolve this conundrum:

 - Use Disk Utility to erase the destination volume as APFS